ExecuteExe1/Parallel-Programming/Παραδοτεο3/README.md

 The second run is the best!
 When moving to the next graph to try, delete the binary files and rename the graph into graph.mtx!|
 Have a good day!

+Testing is for the first implemetantion(V1)
+Testing2 is for the stride one